Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - make sure the venue is accessible to the people you want to see

-- arrange for interpreters or assistants to help participants that need them
+- arrange for interpreters or assistants to help participants who need them

 - decide if and how you want to record the sessions